- Data Encryption on the ProntoForms App

 ProntoForms helps support your HIPAA compliance, but using the ProntoForms service does not on its own achieve it.
 Your organization is responsible for ensuring that you have an adequate compliance program and internal processes in place, and that your particular use of ProntoForms services aligns with HIPAA and the HITECH Act.

-The features discussed below are some tools that may assist you with certain aspects of your compliance program.
+The features discussed below may assist you with your compliance program.